Nurse On Call Daily | Free Virtual Consultation | Text or Call : (817) 533 7676

 Table Of Contents

 Peptide therapy in Texas has gone from a fringe wellness topic to one of the fastest-growing requests at medical clinics across the state.
 Patients are asking about it in Dallas waiting rooms, Fort Worth medspa consultations, and Austin telehealth calls.
-And with good reason.
-Demand has surged alongside interest in weight management, anti-aging, and cellular health optimization.
+The reasons are real, and the demand has surged alongside interest in weight management, anti-aging, and cellular health optimization.

 Peptides are short chains of amino acids.
 Your body makes them naturally.
-They act as chemical messengers — telling your cells to produce more collagen, release growth hormone, repair tissue, or support your immune response.
+They act as chemical messengers, telling your cells to produce more collagen, release growth hormones, repair tissue, or support your immune response.
 Think of them as very specific instruction signals.
 The problem is that your body produces fewer of them as you age.

 Peptide therapy involves using lab-synthesized versions of these compounds, administered under physician supervision, to support specific biological functions.
 This can range from stimulating growth hormone release to boosting cellular energy production to supporting skin health from the inside out.

-The key word here is “support.”
+The key word here is ‘support.’
 Peptides are not drugs in the traditional sense.
-They don’t force your body to do something it wouldn’t otherwise do.
+They do not force your body to do something it would not otherwise do.
 They prompt natural processes that may have slowed down.

 Peptide therapy programs address a wide range of goals.
 Here’s where current clinical use is most common:

-• Hormone optimization — Growth hormone secretagogues like sermorelin prompt the pituitary gland to release more growth hormone naturally.
-This differs from HGH therapy, which delivers synthetic hormone directly.
+• Hormone optimization: Growth hormone secretagogues like sermorelin and CJC-1295/ipamorelin prompt the pituitary gland to release more growth hormone naturally.

-• Recovery and inflammation — Certain peptides are used by athletes and active patients to support tissue repair and reduce post-exercise inflammation.
+• Recovery and inflammation: Certain peptides are used by athletes and active patients to support tissue repair and reduce post-exercise inflammation.
+BPC-157 and TB-500 fall in this category.
+Their compounding eligibility is currently under PCAC review.

 Types of Peptide Therapy